Tessa’s Recipe Rundown

 Do I Have to Use Dark Brown Sugar?

 I recommend using dark brown sugar for its added flavor and moisture to achieve a rich and chewy cookie.
-You can substitute it with light brown sugar in a 1:1 ratio, but note that your cookies may turn out lighter in color and slightly less moist.
+You can use the same amount of light brown sugar instead, but note that your cookies may turn out lighter in color and slightly less moist.

 Can I Use Almond Butter Instead?